-Except in the city of Brooklyn, we are the only two Sabbath-keepers on Long Island [?] and I beg all who pray, to pray for us and all isolated servants of the Lord who can not enjoy the privileges of God's house, the preaching of the Word.
-Pray that forward, and urged a continuance of God will fit us for his service and fill the meetings, and it certainly looks us with his Holy Spirit, as it is not by might, not by power, but by my Spirit, saith the Lord.
+Except in the city of Brooklyn, we are the only two Sabbath-keepers on Long Island [?] and I beg all who pray, to pray for us and all isolated servants of the Lord who can not enjoy the privileges of God's house, the us with his Holy Spirit, as it is not by might, not by power, but by my Spirit, saith the Lord.
 God is no respecter of persons, and he will use us as well as anybody else, so long as we are right and willing to be used.